-As the plans submitted with the DA demonstrate, vehicular access to the basement level is to be provided via a single access driveway connecting with Rothesay Avenue in the south-eastern corner of the site.
-The driveway is proposed to provide a 6m wide ingress laneway, separated from a 6m wide egress lane by a 1m wide median.
+As the plans submitted with the DA demonstrate, vehicular access to the basement level is to be provided via two driveways connecting with Nancarrow Avenue to the south-eastern and south western corners of the site.

 To address Council's requirements, an Internal Traffic Assessment has been prepared by Thompson Stanbury Associates (refer Appendix 10).